-The Board of Directors recommends you vote FOR the reelection of these candidates as directors.
+The Board of Directors recommends you vote FOR the reelection of these candidates as directors

-SKILLS AND EXPERIENCE MATRIX FOR INDEPENDENT DIRECTOR NOMINEES
+SKILLS AND EXPERIENCE MATRIX FOR DIRECTOR NOMINEES

-Below is a summary of certain skills and experience of our independent director nominees that are relevant to our business.
-In addition to the skills and experience referenced below, each of our independent director nominees has relevant business or professional experience and skills in Mergers and Acquisitions, Public Company Governance and Strategy.
+Below is a summary of certain skills and experience of our director nominees that are relevant to our business.
+In addition to the skills and experience referenced below, each of our director nominees has relevant business or professional experience and skills in Mergers and Acquisitions, Public Company Governance and Strategy.

 BUSINESS OR PROFESSIONAL EXPERIENCE AND SKILLS Glyn A. Barker Vanessa C.L.
-Chang Frederico F. Curado Chadwick C. Deaton Domenic J. "Nick" Dell'Osso, Jr. Vincent J. Intrieri Samuel Merksamer Frederik W. Mohn Edward R. Muller Margareth Øvrum # OUT OF 10

-Finance, Debt & Capital Markets 1 1 1 1 1 1 1 1 1 9

-Multinational Company 1 1 1 1 1 1 1 1 1 9

-+ - Accounting $X \div$ Auditing 1 1 1 1 1 1 1 1 8

-Safety & Environment 1 1 1 1 1 1 1 7

-Human Capital Management 1 1 1 1 1 1 6

-Oil & Gas (Including Oilfield Services) 1 1 1 1 1 1 6

-Public Company CEO 1 1 1 1 4

-Legal & Compliance 1 1 1 1 4

-Sustainability Risk, Reporting & Disclosures 1 1 1 1 4

-Technology, Research & Development 1 1 1 1 4

-Information Security 1 1 1 3

-Operations & Engineering 1 1 1 3
+Chang Chadwick C. Deaton Domenic J. "Nick" Dell'Osso, Jr. Vincent J. Intrieri Samuel Merksamer Frederik W. Mohn Margareth Øvrum Jeremy D. Thigpen # OUT OF 10 Finance, Debt & Capital Markets 1 1 1 1 1 1 ✓ 1 ✓ 9 Multinational 1 1 1 1 1 1 1 ✓ ✓ 9 + - Accounting X ÷ & Auditing 1 1 1 ✓ 1 1 1 7 Safety & Environment 1 1 1 1 1 1 1 7 luman Capital 1 1 1 1 1 1 ✓ 7 Oil & Gas Uncluding Oilfield Services) ✓ 1 1 1 ✓ ✓ ✓ 7 Technology, Research & Development 1 1 1 ✓ ✓ 5 ★ BustainabilityRisk, Reporting♣ Disclosures 1 1 1 ✓ 4 Operations & Engineering 1 1 ✓ 1 4 Public Company CEO ✓ 1 ✓ ✓ 4 information Security & & Cybersecurity 1 1 ✓ 3 egal & compliance 1 1 1 3

-Backgrounds and Attributes of Our Independent Director Nominees
+Backgrounds and Attributes of Our Director Nominees

 All members of our Board of Directors are highly qualified with proven records of excellence and success.
-In addition to their credentials and experience, we value the thought leadership and varied perspectives that a diverse board brings to our business execution and have purposefully improved gender, ethnic and national representation of our Board of Directors.
-The following provides an overview of the backgrounds of our non-executive directors.
+In addition to their credentials and experience, we value the thought leadership and varied perspectives that a diverse board brings to our business execution.
+The following provides an overview of the backgrounds of our directors.